 We want knowledge to be accessible as possible to as many people as possible.

-No. The Book Stall is our exclusive bookseller, and as an independent book store, they operate on thin margins.
+No, FAN does not collect revenue from book sales.
+The Book Stall is our exclusive bookseller, and as an independent book store, they operate on thin margins.
 We are honored to support them, and are are grateful for help in booking authors and managing book sales.

 The Book Stall’s Winnetka store has a special display of FAN books, and sometimes they have a few signed copies left over from the event.

 Typical FAN evening programs last 60 minutes, including Q&A.

 Grand Rounds talks last 60 minutes, with 30 minutes for Q&A, 90 minutes total.

 FAN programs are typically suitable for youth ages 12+.
 We always indicate an age guideline on our flyers.